nasa/HLS-Data-Resources/python/setup/setup_instructions.md

 ## 1. Python Environment Setup

 This Python Environment will work for all tutorials within this repository.
-Using your preferred command line interface (command prompt, terminal, cmder, etc.) navigate to your local copy of the repository, then type the following to create a compatible Python environment using the included `.yml` file.
+Using your preferred command line interface (command prompt, terminal, cmder, etc.) navigate to your local copy of the repository, then type the following to create a compatible Python environment:

+> `mamba create -n hls_tutorial -c conda-forge --yes  python=3.9 gdal=3.7.0 hvplot=0.8.4 geoviews=1.10.0 rioxarray rasterio jupyter geopandas earthaccess jupyter_bokeh`

+Note: you can also use the included `.yml` file:

 > `conda env create -f python/setup/hls_tutorial.yml`